×

 Managing Director, Netherlands

 Ana Maria is an INSEAD-certified Executive Coach and graduate of the Company Directors Course of the Australian Institute for Company Directors.
 She holds an MBA from Melbourne Business School and PhD from the University of Melbourne, Australia.
-Ana Maria is a native Portuguese speaker and has basic Dutch, Spanish and Afrikaans.
-Mozambique-born, she is now based in Groningen, the Netherlands.

 Victoria Collins